Catholic Church of St Oswald and St Edmund Arrowsmith

-The Catholic Church of St Oswald and St Edmund Arrowsmith is located on Liverpool Road in Ashton-in-Makerfield, Greater Manchester, England.
+The Catholic Church of St Oswald and St Edmund Arrowsmith is a Roman Catholic parish church located on Liverpool Road in Ashton-in-Makerfield, Greater Manchester, England, which is a Grade II-listed building and includes the Diocesan Shrine of St Edmund Arrowsmith.

 Building

 The first Catholic church on the site was built in 1822.
 The old church was demolished and the foundation stone of the new building was laid in 1925.

-The present church was constructed in the Romanesque style and completed in 1930, with the architect being J. K. Brocklesby.
+The present church was constructed in the Romanesque style and completed in 1930, with the architect being John Sydney Brocklesby.
 The bell tower, on the right of the facade is a notable landmark with its green copper pyramid roof that can be seen on the drive into Ashton from Stubshaw Cross.
 The interior has two saucer domes and an apse.
 The altar itself has marble flooring and four red carpets.
 It has four seats either side for the Altar servers to be seated.
 At the back of the altar is the Tabernacle, and eight candles.
 Above the altar are stained glass windows of saints designed by Harry Clarke.

 The presbytery and the church gates, which both date from 1822, are also Grade II Listed.

 Nikolaus Pevsner described the church as "totally outdated" but "ambitious" and "impressive".